On this page:

 Surf Coast and Otways restoration program

-Corangamite CMA has made significant progress in the delivery of its Surf Coast and Otways Restoration program over the last year.
-The incentives component of this program provides funding for
+Corangamite CMA made significant progress in the delivery of its Surf Coast and Otways Restoration program.
+The incentives component of this program provided funding for:

 • fencing